aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-02/lecture.md

 ---
-title: "Lecture & Deliverables"
+title: "MON | Lecture"
 bookCollapseSection: false
 weight: 10
-p5js-widget: true
+p5js-widget: false
 ---

-# Week 02 | Lecture & Deliverables
+# Week 02 | Lecture: History of Programming

 ---

+## Markku Reunanen: History of Programming

+See MyCourses for the lecture slides.